antoniocapelo/antoniocapelo.github.com/_posts/2013-08-15-time-flies.md

 For those who figured it out already, you can jump to the <a href="#pen">**pen**</a> on the bottom.

-Basically I use and **updateTime()** function, which asks for a moment.js instance, with a format that I specified.
+Basically I created an **updateTime()** function, which asks for a moment.js instance, with a format that I specified.
 Then I call a **rotateHands()** function, and set a timeout of 1 second for it.
 The **rotateHands()** function receives the number of seconds, minutes and hours as arguments.
 They're passed as a string, but as I start to make some quick arithmetics with them, they're converted to Numbers.
 So, I simply calculate the number of degrees each of the hands has to be rotated in order to represent the actual time:

 	var degSec = 360/60*sec;
 	var degMin = 360/60*min;